IliaZaidin/around-express/README.md

-#Project in the course Creating an Interface with React.
+#Project in the course Back-End Basics for Web Developers.

 The objective is building page backend support using the following tools: Node.JS, Express.JS more.